AnasImloul/Leetcode-Solutions/README.md

 <h1 align="center">Leetcode-solutions</h1>
-<p align="center">A Github repo with over 7k+ solutions :rocket: to more than 1800 Leetcode problem written in C++, Python, Java, and Javascript<br>The solutions are classed in an alphabetical order.</p>
+<p align="center">A Github repo with over 7k+ solutions :rocket: to more than 1800 Leetcode problem written in C++, Python, Java, and Javascript.</p>
 <br>